juanfernandes/juanfernandes-uk/src/now/now.md

 subheading: What I'm currently up to
 introClass: now
 permalink: "/now/index.html"
-date: 2021-06-07T07:00:00Z
+date: 2021-06-07T07:00:00.000+00:00

 ---
 ### Work

-* Finished the website design and build for [Gratuu.com](http://www.gratuu.com "Gratuu.com") and it went live last week.
-Once the App is live in the app stores, the webiste will show download call to actions
-* Continued working on the Surbiton Tyre & Wheel webiste.
+* Continuing work on the Surbiton Tyre & Wheel website.
 I am still waiting for the content from the client - but I have been templating everything ready for the CMS

 ### Reading